Function List

 stroke()

-turns on stroke mode and set the stroke color.
+enables stroke and sets the stroke color.

 noStroke